UltraStar-Deluxe/UltraStar-Manager/README.md

 ####Compiling on Windows
 (under construction)

 1. Install Qt (MinGW).
 2. Open and compile all task plugins (open respective *.pro files in subdirectory plugins).
 3. Compile UltraStar Manager.
 4. Add DLL dependencies to /bin/wip diretory (Qt + MinGW runtime libraries, bass, taglib, mediainfo).
+5. Manage your entire song collection with ease!

 ####Compiling on Linux/BSD using make
 (under construction)

 ####Compiling on OS X
+(under construction)

 1. Install Qt (clang).
-2. 2.
-Open and compile all task plugins (open respective *.pro files in subdirectory plugins).
+2. Open and compile all task plugins (open respective *.pro files in subdirectory plugins).
 3. Compile UltraStar Manager.
+4. Manage your entire song collection with ease!

 Feel free to fork this project, modify it to your hearts content and maybe also do pull requests to this repository for additional features, improvements or clean-ups.